jkenney0501/dbt_core/README.md

 All tests are applied on this model.
 Gneric testing is compleetd in each schema/yml file with some thrid party packaging such as metea_testing rto enure we have the required generic tests for some models.

-*Typixcally, I test all sources first, I add generic tests to my source.yml as an example:*
+*Typically, I test all sources first, I add generic tests to my source.yml as an example:*

 <img title="airbnb erd" alt="Alt text" src="assets/generic_source_tests.png">